looptech-ai/claude-flow/QUICKSTART.md

 # Should show: claude-flow@claude-flow-plugin (enabled)
 ```

-**Troubleshooting**: If you see "Plugin directory not found", ensure:
+**Troubleshooting**: If you see "Marketplace file not found", ensure:
-1. You're in the correct claude-flow repository (not a different project)
+1. You're IN the claude-flow directory (run `cd claude-flow` first)
-2. The marketplace path is relative: `./plugins/marketplace`
+2. The file exists at: `plugins/marketplace/.claude-plugin/marketplace.json`
-3. The plugins/ directory exists with meta-orchestration/ inside it
+3. Use the relative path: `./plugins/marketplace` (not `./claude-flow/plugins/marketplace`)

 ## 5. Test Installation